-- This fast is common for those who do not have much experience fasting foods, who have health issues that prevent the fasting of food, or who wish to refocus certain areas of their life that are out of balance.
-For instance, someone might select to abstain from using social media or watching television for the duration of the fast—and then choosing how to carefully bring that element back into their life in an orderly fashion.
+This fast is a great option if you do not have much experience fasting food, have health issues that prevent you from fasting food, or if you wish to refocus certain areas of your life that are out of balance.

-At Highlands, we encourage fasting corporately for 21 days each year in the month of January.
-This is part of a season of high-intensity prayer as a church family.
-You may also opt to fast at other times during the year for your own spiritual development.
-It’s very typical to fast a single meal, or a whole day, or three days—even more.
-The timing of your fast is not as important as the strength of your focus on Him as you fast.
+You may also choose to fast at other times during the year for your own spiritual development.
+It’s very typical to fast a single meal, a whole day, or three days or more.